ninjaaron/lazydots/README.rst

 represents an unmarked long vowel, and a vowel plus the usual accompanying consonant for mater lectionis represents a marked long vowel.
-Of course, in the case of /i/ class and /u/ class, there is no unmarked long form, so the marking can be inferred from the context.
+Of course, in the case of /i/ class and /u/ class, there is no unmarked long form, so the marking can be inferred from the length.
-However, they may also be marked.

 You should only use the ":" to mark vocal schwa.
 Silent schwa will automatically be supplied.
 In general, you don't really have to mark the